VitthalGund/webchat-api/README.md

 - **GET /api/count**: No request data required.
 - **GET /api/topics**: No request data required.
 - **GET /api/activity**: No request data required.

+### 📧 Contact:
+For any inquiries or feedback, feel free to contact the me.